 The new FAI version includes the tool mk-data-partition for adding a data partition to the ISO itself or to an USB stick.

 FAI detects this data partition, mounts it to /media/data and can then use various configurations from it.
 You may want to copy your own set of .deb packages or your whole FAI config space to this partition.
 FAI now automatically searches this partition for usable FAI configuration data and packages.
-FAI will install all packages from pkgs/<CLASSNAME> if the equivalent class is defined.
+FAI will install all packages from pkgs/ if the equivalent class is defined.
 Setting FAI_CONFIG_SRC=detect:// now looks into the data partition for the subdirectory 'config' and uses this as the config space.
 So it's now possible to modify an existing ISO (that is read-only) and make changes to the config space.
 If there's no config directory in the data partition FAI uses the default location on the ISO.

 The tool fai-kvm, which starts virtual machines can now boot an ISO not only as CD but also as USB stick.